nicoc-irtanos/THP_Mass_Emailing/README.md

 - Bouches-du-Rhône (13)
 - Morbihan (56)
 - Loire Atlantique (44)
 app.rb is the key file you have to load in the parent directory.
-The gitignore, rubocop and Gemfile do not need to be edited
+The .gitignore, .rubocop.yml and Gemfile do not need to be edited

 It then send an email to each of these townhalls to raise their awareness about **The Hacking Project** , a French startup which seeks to re-shape education.